Last updated

 Best phone plans for Halloween apps

-If you want a plan with Bell's network, but not its prices, you could try out Virgin Plus (formerly Virgin Mobile).
-The carrier's $34 plan gives you 40GB of 5G data and unlimited talk and text on one of Canada's largest networks.
+If you want a plan with Bell's network, but not its prices, you could try out Virgin Plus.
+The carrier's $45 plan gives you 30GB of 4G LTE data and unlimited talk and text on one of Canada's largest networks.
 That’s more than enough speed for basic browsing.

 Customers wanting Rogers service can look into Fido.
-Fido's best plan is the Data, Talk & Text Plan with 30GB, which is just $45/month if you enroll in Auto-Pay.
-That's a deal so good we named it one of the best cell phone plans in Canada.
+Fido's best plan is the Data, Talk & Text Plan with 60GB of data, which is just $45/month if you enroll in.

 Halloween apps: FAQs